MarcoReidelbach/MaRDMO-Plugin/README.md

 Completed documentations in MaRDMO can be exported directly from RDMO to the MaRDI Knowledge Graph via the **Export to MaRDI Portal** button.
 This feature generates a concise summary of the documented model, algorithm, or workflow, and - after user authentication - submits the metadata to the MaRDI Knowledge Graph.
 This streamlines the publication process and ensures the documentation becomes immediately discoverable within the MaRDI ecosystem.

 In addition to documentation, MaRDMO provides a dedicated interview for searching existing workflows, algorithms, and models.
 Users can specify individual search parameters related to the underlying ontologies.
 The **Query MaRDI Portal** button will generate the corresponding SPARQL query based on the user input.
 The query results are displayed directly in RDMO, enabling researchers to discover and reuse existing knowledge - thus closing the knowledge transfer loop within the MaRDI ecosystem.
+A demo video showing the search of a model in MaRDMO is available [here](https://www.youtube.com/watch?v=hd3PrlPV3EA).

 ## MaRDMO Plugin Installation